King Tut's Wah Wah Hut: History

 In 1999 King Tut's decided to branch out with the launch of a monthly comedy night where comedians, including Phil Kay, Lynn Ferguson and Fred MacAulay, have taken to the stage, alongside some of Scotland's rising young comics.

 In February 2000, the ten-year anniversary of the Glasgow live music venue was celebrated with a series of one-off concerts, parties and surprise guests running over ten days.
 Due to the success of the event, a £25,000 refurbishment of the upstairs bar was completed.

 In November 2001, King Tut's was named Licensed Music Pub of the Year by the Scottish Licensed Trade News.
 It successfully applied for a 1am licence, which gave more time for performances.

 In 2005, King Tut's held "The Best Scottish Bands of All Time" night, which featured acts such as Snow Patrol, Idlewild, Eugene Kelly and Colin MacIntyre.

 From 17 to 21 December 2008, Idlewild performed a series of live shows at the venue, playing each of their albums on consecutive nights.

 King Tut's Wah Wah Hut played host to the Homecoming Scotland 2009 Finale Celebrations in conjunction with the Clyde Auditorium.

 In November 2017, the venue served as the location of the music video to former Oasis frontman Liam Gallagher's single "Come Back To Me".

-T in the Park
+T in the Park and TRNSMT

 King Tut's also ran King Tut's Wah Wah Tent at what was Scotland's biggest annual music festival, T in the Park, hosting many big acts.
 Their founder, Stuart Clumpas, now runs the festival.
-Over the years, acts such as the Manic Street Preachers, Teenage Fanclub, Snow Patrol, Doves, Primal Scream, Queens of the Stone Age, The Futureheads, The View, Jamie T, Dum Dums, Wheatus, Goldfinger, Twin Atlantic and the Pet Shop Boys have all performed on the stage.
+Over the years, acts such as the Manic Street Preachers, Teenage Fanclub, Snow Patrol, Doves, Primal Scream, Queens of the Stone Age, the Futureheads, the View, Jamie T, Dum Dums, Wheatus, Goldfinger, Twin Atlantic and the Pet Shop Boys have all performed on the stage.

 Manic Street Preachers dedicated a song on stage to King Tut's after lead guitarist and vocalist James Dean Bradfield stated that "King Tut's was the first venue to treat us properly and give us hot food on tour".